 Becoming a Member

 - Membership criteria: To become a member, you'll have to qualify by meeting certain criteria.
-That usually means you share some characteristics with other members (such as where you live, or the industry that you or your family members work.
+That usually means you share some characteristics with other members, such as where you live or the industry in which you or your family members work.
 No matter who you are, there's a good chance that you can join a credit union, and you may be surprised at how easy it is to qualify.

 Applying for a Loan

 In many cases, you can join a credit union and apply for a loan at the same time.
 If you’re already a member, then you’re that much further ahead in the loan process.

 Speak with a loan officer at your credit union to understand the types of loans available and ask about the basic requirements for getting your loan approved.
 The credit union loan process varies from place to place, but most have similar requirements: